-Minimum = Maintain (a) Editorial Board (reviews Perspectives content) and (b) Continuing Education (identifies and develops Perspectives content and other CE activities as appropriate).
+Minimum = Maintain (a) Editorial Review Committee (reviews Perspectives content) and (b) Professional Development Committee (identifies and develops Perspectives content and other CE activities as appropriate).

 Maximum = Add subcommittees or ad hoc committees per approval of the BOD as per standard operating procedure; each must have an ex officio.

 Minimum = Hold one annual affiliates meeting at the ASHA Convention or other conference where it is likely that many affiliates will be in attendance; if scheduled outside the ASHA Convention, the ex officio or other National Office staff member must be in attendance per Association operating procedures.
 A Web-based affiliates meeting can be scheduled if Association support and infrastructure are available (i.e., capacity, format, technology may vary).

 Maximum = Hold additional meetings only with approval from the BOD liaisons, appropriate chief staff officers, chief executive officer (CEO), and vice president for Finance if funding is unnecessary.
 If additional funding is necessary, approval from the BOD is required.

 Each SIG is responsible for submitting an updated worksheet each spring that reflects expenses related to the SIG's planned and approved activities.